fuzzylabs/wearable-my-foot/README.md

 ### Optional Virtualenv setup

 Feel free to skip if you're installing / have installed PlatformIO using a different method.
-To initialise the environment using `pip`:
+To initialise the environment using Python 3 and `pip`:

 ```
-virtualenv env
+python -m venv env
-source env/bin/activate
+env/bin/activate
 pip install -r requirements.txt
 ```